Subscription Services: What Are They & How Do They Work?

 The rise of music streaming platforms (source: statista.com)

-Contemporary eCommerce subscription is aimed towards providing and delivering a whole new level of high-quality, reliable end-to-end eCommerce experience.
+Contemporary eCommerce subscriptions are aimed towards providing and delivering a whole new level of high-quality, reliable end-to-end eCommerce experience.
 This way, young and affluent city dwellers get to have a shopping experience that’s both personal and contemporary, as well as low-cost and more efficient in general.
-Young people nowadays have strong opinions, know what they want and they’re definitely not going to pay for a product just because they need it.
-It also needs to come with a particular story, to be somehow relatable.
+Young people nowadays have strong opinions, know what they want and are definitely not going to pay for a product just because they need it.
+It also needs to come with a particular story, or to be somehow relatable.

 In order for new eCommerce subscription service providers to avoid increasing churn rates, they simply have to make an effort to develop more personal and tailored relationships with their clients and consumers that are going to last for a long time.